 Crock Pot Funeral Potatoes

 I love ‘funeral’ potatoes.
-I had this slow cooker version at a reception and it was delicious.
+I had this slow cooker version at a reception at work and it was delicious.

 - ½ cube butter